JiahaoYao/awesome-ray/README.md

 <a name="papers" />

+# rllib
+- (Deep reinforcement learning at Riot Games by Ben Kasper)[https://youtu.be/r6ErUh5sjXQ] - reinforcement learning for game development in production

 ## Papers

 This section contains papers focused on Ray (e.g. RAY-based library whitepapers, research on RAY, etc).
 Papers implemented in RAY are listed in the [Models/Projects](#projects) section.